flancian/garden/Open Letter to Google.md

 # Google should be freer, Google should be fairer, Google should be more alive

-This letter contains, in as succinct a way as I could muster, a series of specific proposals to [[Google]] and he community of [[users]].
+This letter contains, in as succinct a way as I could muster, a series of specific proposals to [[Google]] and the community of [[users]].
 Whenever I couldn't expound in full, I try to include [[links]].

 I write this in the context of what some call [[late stage capitalism]] and can safely be alternatively described as [[digital capitalism]] in [[mid 2024]].
 I, as a Google employee, am writing to communicate my recommendations as clearly and as harmlessly as possible to both company and society.